Fundamental Analysis Guides

 Find Out More

-Ultimately, the cause of the 1972 stock market crash was geopolitics and market disruption.
+Ultimately, geopolitics and market disruption caused the 1972 stock market crash.
 The Oil embargo severely disrupted Western economic output and caused a massive correction in the valuation of companies dependent on oil, which was essentially most of the economy.

 1973 Oil Shock Documentary